PeppeL-G/course-material/src/courses/web-development-advanced-concepts/study-guide.md

 In the beginning of each week you will be encouraged to view some recorded lectures.
 These will be quite theoretical and will teach new you things you can use when building a website.

 ### Tutorials
-Each week there will be a tutorial session where the teacher will show you how to use what has been taught in the recorded lectures for that week in practice.
+Every second week there will be a tutorial session where the teacher will show you how to use what has been taught in the recorded lectures in practice.

 ### Lab Sessions
 Each week you may attend a 4 hours long lab session.
-At the lab session you may ask the teacher there for help with your laboratory work or your project work.
-When you have completed your laboratory work you should also demonstrate your solution to a teacher at a lab sessions.
+At the lab session you may ask the teacher there for help with your laboratory work and your project work.
+When you have completed your laboratory work you should also demonstrate your solution to a teacher at a lab session.

 There are 3 different lab sessions each week, but you may only attend to one.
 To distribute you, join one of [the lab session groups on Ping Pong](https://pingpong.hj.se/courseId/22061/projectGroupsList.do).
 First come, first served.
 Feel free to attend other lab sessions if there is room for it, but only join one group on Ping Pong.

 ::: warning Note!
-In the project work you should work in pair, so you might want to find your partner o work with before you join a lab session group.
+In the project work you should work in pair, so you might want to find your partner to work with before you join a lab session group.
 You're also welcome to change lab session group later.
 :::

 ## Examination Tests